Koushikphy/PESMan/README.md

 ## Notes & Tips:
-1. PESMan utility is compatible with both pyhton 2.7 and 3.x.
 1. Initial mulit calculation is done by taking initial guess from neighobouring geometries.
 The `RunManager.py` is used for this purpose.
-After few (50-100) initial geometries are done sequentially and serially, the parallel implementation of `RunManager` can be invoked by changing the `process` value in the script to more than `1`, value `1` meaning serial execution.
+After few (50-100) initial geometries are done sequentially and serially, parallel `RunManager` can be invoked by changing the `process` value in the script to more than `1`, value `1` meaning serial execution.
 In that case, the script will export a bunch of jobs from the neighbourhood of successful geometries and run them in parallel.
 1. `export`/`import` both options support parallel export/import of multiple geometries, just provide the number of process like `-n 4`.
 1. Molpro calculation of Calc Ids other than 1 usually doesn't depend on other geometries so, its more efficient to run those jobs in parallel.
 Specify the option `-par` during export.
 Number of parallel processes is taken from the `pesman.config`
 1. If no `-par` flag is provided or the `RunManager` is used in serial mode, then `proc` value in `pesman.config` is used to run the molpro itself in parallel using its internal MPI implementation.